paraspell/docs/docs/sdk/xcmPallet.md

 await Builder(api)
           .from('AssetHubPolkadot')
           .to('Ethereum')
-          .currency('WETH')   //Any supported asset by bridge eg. WETH, WBTC, SHIB and more .amount(amount)
+          .currency({symbol: 'WETH'})   //Any supported asset by bridge eg. WETH, WBTC, SHIB and more .amount(amount)
           .address(eth_address)  //AccountKey20 recipient address
           .build()